 9. Body language is important:

 Body language is another big issue.
 Having the right body language is just as necessary as saying the right things.
 If you speak positively but your body language indicates otherwise it is going to confuse the interviewer.

 In addition to that, it is a much sought after quality if the work needs you to interact freely with clients.
 Naturally, dealing with clients becomes a lot easier when they are at ease because of your friendly body language.

 Experience comes quite handy at times like this.
 Remember that you do not have any work references so the best possible way to get out of such a disadvantageous situation is to apply for work you are already familiar with.
 People with experience are always cared for.

 Companies will always look for more experienced people before fresh candidates.
 It saves them the task explaining everything to you from the beginning.
 Nonetheless, the company will expect you to be more responsible than the fresh arrivals.
 So that practically does not leave scope for mistakes on your part.

 Always think about what you need to say before you say it.
 Because most of the time candidates are rejected for speaking unnecessarily and out of turn.
 Do not ever undercut the interviewer when he/she is speaking.

 Listen to what the interviewer wants to know.
 Give your answer based on what they want to know and not what you think they would do better to know.
 It is after all their area of expertise and acting over smart is not going to lead you to better prospects.

 Show some humor.
 Smile when you are answering questions.
 Most importantly let them know that you are not frightened by their presence.
 It is normal to be nervous at an interview because a lot of what follows depends on how you open up about yourself.

 You can either be officious with your answers or be amiably decisive with the way you talk.
-Either way you will reap rich dividends.
-Also try a variety of approach on matters.
+Either way, you will reap rich dividends.
+Also, try a variety of approaches to matters.